 Read also: Best jewelry making classes online

-The wax makes the color darker, but there are still a wide variety of color options available.
+The wax makes the color darker, but there is still a wide variety of color options available.
 The process also prevents the cord from fraying, although you should still secure the ends of your piece carefully.

-This guide is mostly dedicated to larger macrame cords for decorative work, rather than jewellery, but waxed cord is readily available on Amazon and Etsy.
+This guide is mostly dedicated to larger macrame cords for decorative work, rather than jewelery, but waxed cord is readily available on Amazon and Etsy.
 Since it’s waxed, you don’t need to be as concerned about quality of the fibers underneath.

 Natural vs synthetic fibers